Control Pod Density

 ☁️ AWS Specific

-The number of pods on a node is limited by the number of networking interfaces (ENIs) that may be attached to an instance type and the number of IP addresses that can be assigned to each ENI.
+By default, the number of pods on a node is limited by both the number of networking interfaces (ENIs) that may be attached to an instance type and the number of IP addresses that can be assigned to each ENI.
 See IP addresses per network interface per instance type for a more detailed information on these instance types' limits.

 Environment variables for the Karpenter controller may be specified as helm chart values.

 NoteWhen using small instance types, it may be necessary to enable prefix assignment mode in the AWS VPC CNI plugin to support 110 pods per node.
 Prefix assignment mode was introduced in AWS VPC CNI v1.9 and allows ENIs to manage a broader set of IP addresses.
 Much higher pod densities are supported as a result.